ziotom78/ziotom78.github.io/_posts/2024-02-21-curricula.markdown

     Do not think that it is not relevant because all the other students in your class did the same experiment (and maybe some of them are applying for the same position)!
     Be sure to specify what kind of instruments you learned to use (oscilloscopes, microwave amplifiers, etc.), but avoid mentioning common tools like screwdrivers and hammers!

+-   Is there any optional course you took that might be relevant to list in the CV?
+    For instance, if you took a course on “Advanced classical optics”, you should definitely list it if you are going to apply for a position at an astronomical observatory!

 -   When working on your thesis, you might have learned several skills at once.
     If this is the case, be sure to list them in distinct bullet points.
     Here are a few tips to help you: